 Blood, which makes up about 8 percent of an average person’s weight, plays a crucial role in delivering nutrients, carrying oxygen, transporting waste products and fighting pathogens.
 A rapid growth in abnormal blood cells that cannot carry out its duty leads to blood cancers that can be lethal, such as lymphoma and leukemia.

 Blood cancer patients go through radiation or chemotherapy to get rid of the cancerous blood stem cells and replace them with new and healthy ones through stem cell transplantation.
 However, up to 25 percent of these cases don’t survive because the replenishment of blood cells is too slow.
-Recently, an international team of scientists found a way to speed up blood production by boosting the activity of blood-making stem cells with a vitamin B3 analog — nicotinamide riboside (NR).
+An international team of scientists found a way to speed up blood production by boosting the activity of blood-making stem cells with a vitamin B3 analog — nicotinamide riboside (NR).

 A small pool of blood-making cells is responsible for the production of 1011 mature blood cells per day in a healthy adult.
 These blood-forming cells, called hematopoietic stem cells (HSC), found in the bone marrow, have unique properties: they can self-renew, differentiate into specialized cells, mobilize out of the bone marrow into the blood and induce self-destruction.